LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 404-error along with cause of the error in the response body.
+Elasticsearch returns a 404-error along with the cause of the error in the response body.
 The HTTP status starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125688779-16b15f58-3bab-4ef4-ab00-aaa8d9490603.png)